Curriculum / ELA / 8th Grade / Unit 4: Surviving Repression: Persepolis / Lesson 16

 Unlock features to optimize your prep time, plan engaging lessons, and monitor student progress.

 On page 113, Marji says to her mother, "Dictator!
 You are the guardian of the revolution in this house!"
-How does this line, as well as Marji’s interactions with her mother in general, develop the idea that Marji’s experience as an adolescent is both universal and very specific to the time period and setting?
-Provide specific evidence from text and images from today’s reading to support your answer, and use the word "repressive" in your response.
+How does this line, as well as Marji's interactions with her mother in general, develop the idea that Marji's experience as an adolescent is both universal and very specific to the time period and setting?
+Provide at least two examples using text and images from today's reading to support your answer.

-• What mood is developed in the bottom three panels on page 120?
+What mood does Satrapi develop in the bottom three panels on page 120?
 How does the experience of seeing those wounded in the war affect Marji?
-Pull out specific details from these panels to support your answer.
+Provide specific examples from these panels to support your answer.

-• How does the story of 18-year-old Niloufar develop the reader’s understanding of the setting?
-Provide specific evidence from text and images from pages 123-125 to support your answer.
+How does the story of 18-year-old Niloufar develop the reader's understanding of the setting?
+Provide at least two examples using text and images from pages 123–125 to support your answer.

 Assess student understanding and monitor progress toward this lesson's objective with an Exit Ticket.